 - epigenetic regulation of cell functions

 - mammalian germ cells and stem cells

 Ph.D. in Genetics; University of California, Davis

 B.S. in Animal Science; University of California, Davis

-Research in Dr. McCarrey’s lab is centered on the development, differentiation, and epigenetic regulation of mammalian germ cells and stem cells.
-The lab is interested in 1) the occurrence and correction of epimutations in the germline, 2) the effects of assisted reproductive technologies on the induction of epimutations in the offspring produced, 3) the development of spermatogonial stem cells, 4) the maintenance of enhanced genetic integrity in germline and pluripotent cells, 5) the regulation of gene expression in germ cells, 6) X-chromosome activity or inactivity in germ cells, 7) germline epigenetic programming, and 8) developing the baboon as a preclinical model for studies of stem cell-based therapies.
+Research in Dr. McCarrey’s lab is centered on the development, differentiation, and epigenetic regulation of mammalian germ cells and stem cells, and on the role of the epigenome as a mediator of environmental effects.
+Experimental systems include mice, baboons, and other mammals.
+The lab is interested in 1) the potential for assisted reproductive technologies (e.g. IVF), adverse lifestyles (e.g. poor diet, lack of exercise), or environmental exposures (e.g. disruptive chemicals) to induce disease-causing epimutations in the sperm that are transmitted to a male’s offspring, 2) epigenetic specification and maintenance of spermatogonial stem cell fate, 3) maintenance of enhanced genetic integrity in germline and pluripotent cells, 4) regulation of gene expression in germ cells and stem cells, 5) X-chromosome activity or inactivity in germ cells, 6) epigenetic reprogramming during gametogenesis, and 7) developing the baboon as a nonhuman primate model for studies of stem cell-based therapies.

 Click here for a list of publications.